shrutikapoor08/react-coding-interview-questions/README.md

 5. Infinite scrolling app
 6. Create a form that gathers user's data and sends it to server.
 7. Create a tic tac toe game.
 8. Create a slideshow type app.
+The data of slides could be given.
+It contains an image url, and the title of the slide.
+Left and Right navigation buttons are needed.

 ## Sample Mocks
 ![image](https://user-images.githubusercontent.com/2525914/131922900-cf52c243-6ef5-4cc9-9b11-d35e0f9cde6d.png)